Solar Thoughts blog

 Benefits: ability to bring the system online immediately without a battery, lower startup costs

-Battery Integration Control: assuming a battery is available, after it is charged to 80% SoC it is simply switched off of the DC bus.
-During the day when there is plenty of solar power, the battery is not used, and everything in the house operates on direct-drive DC solar power!
+Battery Integration Control: assuming a battery is available, after it is charged to 80% SoC it is simply switched out of the DC bus.
+During the day when there is plenty of solar power, the battery is not used, and everything in the house operates on direct-drive DC solar power.
+The design requirements call for fast blow DC fuses at both ends of the bus in each building to protect from bi-directional fault currents.
+Due to the direct-drive PV functionality, fault currents can originate from any section of the DC bus – however the cost of a few extra fuses is negligable.

 Benefits: system does not need a battery immediately at system installation, lower startup / installation costs, fewer battery cycles required